suguk1052/ShoeRinsics/README.md

 resizes each one so the width is 512&nbsp;pixels before inference and runs only on GPU&nbsp;0.

-Only the print prediction, the colorized depth (`depth_pred`), and the inverted grayscale depth (`depth_gray`) are saved for each input.
-Grid layouts, masks, and the original image are omitted.
+The script saves two grayscale depth maps and a mask for each input. `depth_gray` shows closer regions darker and farther regions brighter, while `reverse_depth_gray` inverts this intensity mapping.
+The mask is single-channel with a white background and black shoe.
+Grid layouts and the original image are omitted.
 Depth values are normalized using the 0th and 99th percentiles by default to boost contrast.
 All outputs are resized to a width of 512&nbsp;pixels (while keeping the original aspect ratio) and saved under `results/shoerinsics/masked_images/` in the repository root.

-To instead generate a grayscale depth map where closer areas are darker and farther areas are brighter, run `grayscale2.py` with the same arguments as `grayscale.py`.

 ### Training